stat4reg/Causal_CNN/population_description.md

 all recorded taxable incomes and is obtained from the Income and Taxation Register (IoT) register at Statistics Sweden.

 Transfers from old-age pensions is obtained from the variable Aldpens (from LISA).

-Whereas the main variable in the second definition (CSFVI) comes from the Income and Taxation Register (IoT) dataset.
-The measures are defined by: **P/ (I1 +1)** and **P/ (I2 +1)**, where P is the **Aldpens** and I2 is the Max (0, CSFVI - P).
+We then use the relative differences: **P/ (I1 +1)** and **P/ (I2 +1)**, where P is the **Aldpens** and I2 is Max(0, CSFVI - P).

-Therefore, the criteria for retirement year are when those measures increased from a value less than one to a value above.
-Of course, we make sure that the measures do not fall below one so long as data has been recorded.
-Otherwise, the last rise is considered to determine the retirement year.
-In this analysis, the retirement age is considered a treatment in the way that who retired exactly at 62 are defined as treated individuals, and who retired after 62 are defined as untreated.
-This research aims to control for available covariates to estimate the effect of the described treatment on average health conditions.
-The covariates we have controlled for them are: Gender, Marriage status, municipality, education level, and the number of biological children.
-Besides these scalar variables, we can control for time series data.
-Therefore, multiple time series are also controlled:
+Finally, an individual is considered treated (retiree at age 62) if alive and **P/ (I2 +1)** was below one before that age and above one at age 62.

+Pre-treatment covariates that are considered as potential confounders in the study are:
+Gender, Marriage status, municipality, education level, and the number of biological children.
+Besides these scalar variables, we control for time series data:

 -   Log of LoneInk: (10 years before treatment)
 -   AldPens (10 years before treatment)